vtex-apps/binding-selector/docs/README.md

 # Binding Selector

+##  ⚠️ Maintenance ⚠️
+*Starting June 1st 2023, this application will no longer be maintained by VTEX.*

+---

 The Binding Selector APP, allows multi-language stores, specifically those with a single account-multiple binding architecture, to switch between their configured bindings.

 The App takes the **Canonical** context of the current binding as well as the **Alternate href** addresses registered for the other bindings, and creates a drop-down menu component to display the possible options on the Store Front.